s5u13b/s5u13b.github.io/_pages/about.md

   - Participate in the CCF-GLCC Open Source Programming Summer Camp, optimize the max_pool3d and depthwise_conv2d_grad operators in the Paddle framework.
-  - Achieve performance improvements of 224% and 36% respectively, surpassing PyTorch performance by 14% and 48%, submitt a total of 4 PRs to both Paddle and PyTorch.
+  - Achieve performance improvements of 224% and 36% respectively, surpassing PyTorch performance by 14% and 48%, submitt a total of 4 PRs to both Paddle (3) and PyTorch (1).
 </div>

 <div class='paper-box-text' markdown="1">